How To Use Competitor Analysis To Identify New Marketing Opportunities

 For example, if your competitor ranks well for a specific keyword, you could focus on creating content that targets that keyword and optimizing your website to rank higher.

-Spend some time spotting keywords your competitors target and how they use them on their websites.
+Spend some time conducting a competitor backlink analysis and spotting keywords your competitors target and how they use them on their websites.
 This will help you identify areas where you can improve your SEO strategy and target keywords your competitors may overlook.

 How to use social media for competitor analysis?